 - No matter where we travel to, we can never get out of our heads

-- No matter how many likes, retweets or favourites we get on social media, we can never escape the soul-crushing loneliness that comes when you have no one to share your real life triumphs and struggles with
+- No matter how many likes, retweets or favorites we get on social media, we can never escape the soul-crushing loneliness that comes when you have no one to share your real-life triumphs and struggles with

 And that’s why I’ve created this website –– to be an honest place, a safe haven and resource for driven twenty-somethings who are doing good but don’t feel good.
 Young adults who are constantly stressed and tired because nothing seems fun anymore.